A Level - History

 - Develop an understanding of how the past has been interpreted and represented

 - Enhance your understanding of how historians really work

 WHAT DO I NEED TO JOIN THE COURSE?

-Grade 4 in GCSE English Language and a grade 4 (C) in History.
-Applicants who have not studied History at GCSE will be considered on an individual basis.
+GCSE English Language grade 5 and GCSE History grade 4.
+Applications from students who have not studied History at GCSE will be considered on an individual basis.